 It turns out that although my smoke detector is hardwired, it also has a battery back up.
 An electrician installed it in in 2015.
-I will change the battery and am hoping the end of chirps will be the result.

 Why do my smoke detectors beep when the thermostat is low, but stop when I turn the heat up?